 Penetration is one of the most common reasons for an arrow not killing an animal as expected, so it's an important element to consider.
 So if you want to be sure of a headshot, you'll need to aim from the side in order to increase your chances of striking the brain.
 Avoid larger bones where you can and reach those precious organs.

 With this, you should be able to get Perfect Pelts, Hides and Skins.
-(Thanks to gtakiller0914 on reddit for the help filling in the gaps above.)
 If you want to know which of these 'massive' creatures are, read on...